 The General Plan is composed of six required elements, of which the Housing Element is one of them.
 The other required elements are: 1) Land Use and Transportation Element (LUTE); 2) Open Space, Conservation, and Recreation (OSCAR); 3) Noise; 4) Safety; and 5) Environmental Justice.
 An overview of the framework for the General Plan can be found here.

 The Housing Element is one of the required elements of the General Plan.
-It will identify policy direction to meet the housing needs of the City, both by preserving existing homes and by clarifying priorities for new construction.
-The plan will include an overview of housing policies and programs and will identify locations that can accommodate future housing.
+It identifies policy direction to meet the housing needs of the City, both by preserving existing homes and by clarifying priorities for new construction.
+The plan includes an overview of housing policies and programs and identifies locations that can accommodate future housing.

-The schedule for the Housing Element, along with key dates, can be found on our website at: https://www.oaklandca.gov/topics/oakland-general-plan-2045-housing-element.
+The schedule of past meetings and events for the adopted 2023-2031 Housing Element can be found on our website at: https://www.oaklandca.gov/topics/oakland-general-plan-2045-housing-element.

 All cities in California are required to adopt a Housing Element as part of the General Plan to adequately plan for the existing and projected housing needs of all economic segments of the community.
 The Housing Element must be certified by the State and updated every eight years.